atlassian/react-beautiful-dnd/README.md

 </Draggable>;
 ```

-### Avoid margin collapsing between `Draggable`s
+##### Avoid margin collapsing between `Draggable`s

 [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing) is one of those really hard parts of CSS.
 For our purposes, if you have one `Draggable` with a `margin-bottom: 10px` and the next `Draggable` has a `margin-top: 12px` these margins will *collapse* and the resulting margin will be the greater of the two: `12px`.
 When we do our calculations we are currently not accounting for margin collapsing.
 If you do want to have a margin on the siblings, wrap them both in a `div` and apply the margin to the inner `div` so they are not direct siblings.

-### `Draggable`s should be visible siblings
+##### `Draggable`s should be visible siblings

-It is an assumption that `Draggable`s and *visible siblings* of one another.
+It is an assumption that `Draggable`s are *visible siblings* of one another.
 There can be other elements in between, but these elements should not take up any additional space.
-You probably will not do this anyway, but just calling it out to be super clear
+You probably will not do this anyway, but just calling it out to be super clear.

 ```js
 // Direct siblings ✅